Yelling 'Fore' Again ... But 2 At A Time

 The biggest gallery

 Complying with the new, stricter rules should be a national goal, according to Erik Matuszewski.
-He's the editorial director of the National Golf Foundation, the sport's biggest business research company in the U.S.
+He's the editorial director of the National Golf Foundation, the sport's biggest business research company in the United States.

 "You really want to make sure they understand that this is an opportunity," Matuszewski said about the country's golfers playing through the pandemic.
 "They're going to be playing before, perhaps, the biggest gallery of their lives, you know?
 People are going to be watching to see if golf can do this the right way."